Frequently Asked Questions

 - Printing of marketing material

-How will the project be funded?
+How was the project funded?

-How can I get involved or volunteer?
+How can I help?

 Everything about the bike park revolves around community support and involvement.
 At present we encourage people in the community to sign up for volunteer information updates.
 This will keep you in the loop as opportunities and needs arise.
 Ways to stay in touch include: